camconn/Probot/README.md

         - Many more sites
     - Responses to complements, greetings, and mean words from users
 - Substitution plugin
-    - Fix typos just by running `s/tpyo/typo/` like you would in Vim
+    - Fix typos just by typing `s/tpyo/typo/` like you would in Vim

 ### In-Progress
 - Enabling and disabling plugins via commands or configuration